Should I Use Ratchets Instead of Breaker Bars to Break Loose Bolts and Nuts?

 If you choose to join the 35% that use ratchets to loosen frozen bolts and nuts, we have a tool that combines the best of both worlds: the Mueller-Kueps 1/2″ x 600 mm Ratchet Breaker Bar.

-For more details, visit the Fortis HD’s website.
+For more details, visit Fortis HD’s website.